BMains/BMainss.github.io/_posts/2020-11-16-LogRegExample.md

 ## Pipeline

-This sets our steps into stages.Normally, I wouldn't use it in a Logistic regression because not all the data you are modeling will need the same steps.However,it's quite useful to use on data that consistently has the same schema,[Here is an example](https://www.analyticsvidhya.com/blog/2019/11/build-machine-learning-pipelines-pyspark/)
+This sets our steps into stages.Normally, I wouldn't use it in a Logistic regression because not all the data you are modeling will need the same steps.

+However,it's quite useful to use on data that consistently has the same schema,[Here is an example](https://www.analyticsvidhya.com/blog/2019/11/build-machine-learning-pipelines-pyspark/)

 ```python